MalibuCharles/weather-app/README.md

 3.Style.css
 - My favorite part was adding the background image.
 You may use opensource.com or an image saved on your computer.

+** In the Index.html file make sure to add defered to the script line so your search button works